-The Measles, Mumps, Rubella (“MMR”) Vaccine can cause various reactions and injuries including shoulder injuries, Encephalitis, Encephalopathy, Anaphylactic shock, allergic reactions and other injuries.
-If you suffered a reaction or injury after receiving the MMR vaccine, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Program.
+The Measles, Mumps, Rubella (“MMR”) vaccine can cause various adverse reactions and injuries including shoulder injuries, Encephalitis, Encephalomyelitis ("ADEM"), Anaphylaxis, allergic reactions, and other injuries.
+The MMR is frequently given to children and adults throughout their lifetime at different stages.
+Consequently, injuries can and do happen.
+If you or a loved one has been injured, you may be entitled to compensation from a federal fund called the National Vaccine Injury Compensation Trust Fund.

 The MMR vaccine is administered to prevent measles, mumps, and rubella.
 Generally, children receive two doses of the MMR vaccine.
 The first MMR dosage is normally administered between 12 and 15 months old.
 The second MMR vaccine dose is administered to children between four and six years old.
 It may be given earlier, but only after 28 days have passed since the first MMR vaccine dose.
 In some cases, the MMR vaccine will be administered to the child later in life in lieu of the child being transferred antibodies from the mother during birth which can diminish the effects of the MMR vaccine up until 12 months after birth.

 For those later in life, the Centers for Disease Control and Prevention recommends that if an adult does not currently have record of immunity that they receive one dosage of the MMR vaccine.
 In addition, many higher education institutions across the United States require their students to provide proof of immunity, preferably receiving two doses of the MMR vaccine at least 28 days apart.
 Lastly, the MMR vaccine in highly encouraged for those who are planning to travel internationally as measles is still prevalent in some parts of the world.